 Can the police charge my partner with sexual assault?

 Yes, a partner can be charged with sexual assault.
 Being married or in a close or intimate relationship does not give your partner the right to sexually assault you.
 There does not have to be a witness other than the survivor for a judge to convict a person of sexual assault.

-If you have been sexually assaulted, you may want to visit a nurse through the Sexual Assault Nurse Examiner Program (SANE) to do a medical exam and/or collect evidence within five days of the sexual assault.
+If you have been sexually assaulted, you may want to visit a nurse through the Sexual Assault Nurse Examiner Program (SANE) to do a medical exam and/or collect evidence within seven days of the sexual assault.
 Medical evidence can help if you decide to report what happened to the police and the person is charged with sexual assault.
-Sexual assault survivors can get services and support by calling SANE at 1-877-880-7263 or by contacting the police, a healthcare professional, or local transition house or shelter.
+Sexual assault survivors can get services and support by calling the SANE response line in your area or by contacting the police, a healthcare professional, or a local transition house or shelter.